Sefiraat/CrystamaeHistoria/README.md

 combinations are available meaning 80 possible magical spells.
 Plates are attached to Staves using the Stave Configurator.

-Plates hold the potential for a magical spell but will need refilling with Crystamae as charges are used up.
-There is no limit to the stored charges. charges are restored by dropping a pre-made plate into a basin with the same contents as when it was first made.
+Plates hold the potential for a magical spell but will need refilling with Crystamae as the magical energy is used.
+There is no limit to the stored Crystamae.
+You can recharge a plate by dropping it into a basin.

 ## Stave Configurator